Is 6 Hours Of Sleep Enough? Science Has A Very Clear Answer

 Sometimes pulling an all-nighter is the only option.
 It won’t screw you up forever, but it does come with consequences.

 A study published in 2014 showed that being sleep-deprived for one night can increase emotional response and negative feelings by about 60%.
-And CDC research shows that being awake for 18 hours causes the same mental confusion and impairment as being a little drunk — having a blood alcohol content of 0.05%.
+And CDC research shows that being awake for 18 hours causes the same mental confusion and impairment as having a few drinks — having a blood alcohol content of 0.05%.
 Going a full 24 hours without sleep is equivalent to having 0.10% blood alcohol content.

 Still, there is no scientific record of somebody dying from sleep deprivation.
 “There's a myth going around that if you don't sleep enough, you'll just die,” says Polos.
 “If you’re sleep deprived for five days, you will be in pretty bad physical and mental shape, but you won't be dead.”